sylvainlegrill/skylab-bootcamp-201907/staff/sylvain-legrill/jamba/jamba-doc/README.md

 a door cannot stands on its own , jambs provides support, so do Jamba.

 Jamba is a webservice and online marketplace offering to connect directly landlords and tenants to freelance architects for their construction or renovation projects.

  Don't fear the architecture world anymore.

 ## Functional documentation

 ### Description

-Users not registered or logged are able to:
+Once  registed and logged, customers can:
-- Search for architects living in their city and corresponding to their needs.
+- Search for architects
-- See architect profiles.
+- See architects' profile and portfolio

-Additionaly, once logged users can:
-- Contact architects
 - Arrange a meeting.
+- Retrieve/delete meetings' info and architect's contacts
+- Delete  meetings.

-Architects, on their side, have the possibility to:
+Architects, on their side, can:
-- Manage their profile by adding a description, images of their last projects, and a pdf of their portfolio.
+- On registration, architects must create a profile including a link to their portfolio and a profile picture.
-- They should also be able to see when and where are their next appointments.
+- Retrieve meetings' info and customer's contacts

 ### Use cases